acelyc111/kudu/docs/design-docs/triggering-maintenance-ops.md

 delayed indefinitely, as RAM is a finite resource.

-MemStore Flush
+MemRowSet Flush
 ------------------------------
 Cost:
-- Sequential I/O now (writing the actual memstore contents to disk)
+- Sequential I/O now (writing the actual MemRowSet contents to disk)
 - Sequential I/O later (frequent small flushes will cost more compactions down the road)

 Benefit: